ItzSwirlz/DuckHuntDisassembly/NOTES.md

 It's not a good name but fo now its CurrentActiveDuckTarget.

+### That blue line
+00AB seems to be the number of ducks necessary for the round to continue.
+Forcing it to 00 lets the round continue.. meaning you literally never game over.
+The higher the value, the longer the blue bar is.
+Forcing the value to larger than the length for the number of ducks will mean.. you will game over.
+It doesn't matter if you get a perfect score or not.
+Setting it to "MinimumNumShotTargets"

 ### 00BE
 This was fun to figure out!
 The game has a 'counter' for how long the game has to wait for the audio to play when the round ends succesfully.
 When it doesn't, it gets set to 01.. then idk